 Forming and Bracing

 Forming begins after the site has been scraped off to remove topsoil, vegetation, and other organic matter.
-Footing trenches for the entire structure are machine excavated to accommodate 18x18-inch footings designed for a two-story structure .
+Concrete footing trenches for the entire structure are machine excavated to accommodate 18x18-inch footings designed for a two-story structure .
 Although the footings could be formed using 2-by stock, the required footing depth is typically shallow enough and the soil stable enough to permit trench footings, in which the walls of the excavation retain the concrete.

 Wall forms consist of horizontal 2x8s stacked on edge and fastened to wood 1x2 vertical uprights .
 Like most contractors, Osland used to fasten everything with duplex nails, but the advent of cordless screw guns changed all that.
 “We use screws to put everything together,” says Osland.
 “That way it comes apart easily, and if you need to adjust something you can just unscrew a board and reset it … There’s not a nail in this whole system here.”